 \subsubsection{X-ray Binaries}

 X-ray binaries (i.e., binary star systems with either a neutron star or a black hole accreting from a close companion) frequently show jet emission.
 Most of these systems are transients.
-Typically, 1-2 black hole X-ray binaries undergo a transient outburst per year, and the majority of such sources are at southern declinations where observations with the VLA are difficult, if not impossible.
-The rate for neutron stars is slightly larger.
-These outbursts typically last several months (although there are some which are both considerably longer and shorter), and over the course of the outbursts, the X-ray luminosity can change by as much as 7 orders of magnitude.
+Typically, 1-2 black hole X-ray binaries undergo a transient outburst per year, while neutron stars outburst at a slightly higher rate.
+Outbursts typically last several months (although there are some which are both considerably longer or shorter), and during outbursts, X-ray luminosities can change by as much as 7 orders of magnitude.
 The radio luminosities of systems seen to date correlate well with the hard X-ray luminosities (i.e., the luminosity above $\sim$20 keV), albeit with considerable, yet poorly understood scatter.

 When the X-ray spectra become dominated by thermal X-ray emission, the radio emission often turns off (e.g., Tananbaum et al.\ 1972; Fender et al.\ 1999), but the extent to which the flux turns down is still poorly constrained.
 This turndown is not seen in neutron star X-ray binaries (Migliari et al.\ 2004).
-The reduced radio emission in black hole X-ray binaries when they have soft X-ray spectra can be explained by models of jet production in which the jet power scales with the polodial component of the magnetic field of the accretion flow (e.g.,, Livio, Ogilvie \& Pringle 1999), and may have implications for the radio loud/radio quiet quasar dichotomy (e.g., Meier 1999; Maccarone, Gallo \& Fender 2003), and the still-present radio emission from neutron stars in their soft state may be indicating that the neutron star boundary layers play an important role in powering jets (Maccarone 2008).
-The soft states of X-ray transients are short-lived, and during them, there may be decaying emission from transient radio flares launched during the state transitions.
-Therefore, to place better upper limits on the radio jets produced during the soft state, one needs a high sensitivity, high frequency system which is operational with a very high duty cycle.
+The reduced radio emission in black hole X-ray binaries when they have soft X-ray spectra can be explained by models of jet production in which the jet power scales with the polodial component of the magnetic field of the accretion flow (e.g., Livio, Ogilvie \& Pringle 1999), and may have implications for the radio loud/quiet quasar dichotomy (e.g., Meier 1999; Maccarone, Gallo \& Fender 2003).
+The still-present radio emission from neutron stars in their soft state may be indicating that the neutron star boundary layers play an important role in powering jets (Maccarone 2008).
+The soft states of X-ray transients are short-lived.
+During them, there may be decaying emission from transient radio flares launched during the state transitions.
+Therefore, to place better upper limits on the radio jets produced during the soft state, a high sensitivity, high frequency system with a very high duty cycle is needed.